Arte Sella, open-air art museum – Valsugana

 Malga Costa is a restored mountain barn (a malga is a traditional Italian alpine farm) where various contemporary artworks are permanently on show, including the famous Cattedrale Vegetale (Tree Cathedral), an impressive giant wood sculptural installation by the Italian artist Giuliano Mauri.

 Inaugurated in 1996, Artenatura is a four kilometer-long “art trail”, running through a fir tree forest along which several sculptures, created by renowned international artists and mostly made of natural elements, are carefully positioned.
 Sometimes the pieces of art are tiny objects almost hidden in the surrounding forest, while sometimes are large works competing with the nearby imposing fir trees in a silent dialogue.

-Albeit a bit tricky to reach, if you are in the Trentino region, we warmly suggest you to do not miss this fascinating museum (and unconventional art experience).
-Since the museum is located in a forest, remember to wear hiking clothing and to consider at least thee hours for the full visit.
+Albeit a bit difficult to reach, if you are in the Trentino region we warmly suggest you do not miss this fascinating museum (and unconventional art experience).
+Since the museum is located in a forest, remember to wear hiking clothing and consider at least three hours for the full visit.

 How our readers rate this museum (you can vote)

 Trentino-Alto Adige/South Tyrol

 copyright Inexhibit 2019 - ISSN: 2283-5474